Atomicity¶

 package offers classes that support lock-free, thread-safe operations on single variables.
 These classes rely on low-level atomic operations (like CAS — Compare-And-Swap) provided by the underlying hardware.

-Common Atomic Classes in Java¶
+Common Atomic Classes¶

 AtomicInteger